Non-Perturbative Constraints on Light Sparticles from Properties of the RG Flow

 While the above discussion may seem a bit abstract and removed from real-world particle physics, there are several reasons---some well-known and others not so well-known---to believe that this may actually not be the case:

-$\bullet$ First, there are strong hints that the Large Hadron Collider (LHC) is seeing a weakly-coupled Higgs at around 125 GeV \refs{\ATLASAE, \ChatrchyanTX}.
+$\bullet$ First, the Large Hadron Collider (LHC) has observed a weakly-coupled Higgs at around 125 GeV.
 The most natural explanation for why such a state exists in the spectrum is that the Higgs is a particle in some as yet undiscovered SUSY Standard Model.
 Of course, if SUSY exists in nature, it is broken, and this breaking should occur in a separate \lq\lq hidden sector" module of particle physics \DimopoulosZB.
-On general grounds this hidden sector should have an underlying $R$ symmetry (or at least an approximate one) \refs{\NelsonNF, \IntriligatorPY}.
+On general grounds this hidden sector may well have an underlying $R$ symmetry (or at least an approximate one) \refs{\NelsonNF, \IntriligatorPY}.
 Furthermore, if SUSY is to be natural, its breaking should be dynamical (i.e., involving strong coupling), and so it is of great interest to derive laws governing the non-perturbative RG behavior of $R$-symmetric theories.

 $\bullet$ Second, it is often the case (and it is not unreasonable to conjecture that it is true more generally) that dynamical SUSY breaking (DSB) is accompanied by the emergence of accidental bosonic symmetries.
 One well-known example where this happens is the metastable SUSY-breaking model of Intriligator, Seiberg, and Shih \IntriligatorDD.
 There, the SUSY breaking occurs in the deep IR of mass-deformed SUSY QCD (SQCD) in the free magnetic range.
 In this regime, various accidental symmetries appear that rotate the IR magnetic degrees of freedom by phases.
 This observation leads one to believe that understanding bounds on emergent bosonic symmetries could help constrain theories of DSB.
 In fact, in \BuicanTY\ we showed how this idea could work in the case of the $SU(2)$ gauge theory of Intriligator, Seiberg, and Shenker \IntriligatorRX.